Graph Neural Networks in EEG-based Emotion Recognition: A Survey: Graph-level Stage

 \subsection{Time series graph}

 Time series graph indicates that the model decomposes the signal into multiple time slices and constructs temporal dependency between slices.
 The temporal dependency of emotional EEG directly reflects the relationship between signal amplitude change and emotion.
 A high degree of activation within 300ms in the frontal cortex channels is usually associated with positive emotions, while a low degree of activation is usually associated with negative emotions.
 Therefore, Time series graph enables the model to construct and exploit the spatial and temporal dependencies of emotional EEG.
-Typically, it is implemented by splitting the input signal into multiple time slices to model spatial graphs within slices and then deriving the temporal dependency between slices by temporal graph or temporal encoder, as shown in Table. \ref{tb: time}.
+Typically, it is implemented by splitting the input signal into multiple time slices to model spatial graphs within slices and then deriving the temporal dependency between slices by temporal graph or temporal encoder, as shown in Table \ref{tb: time}.

-\textbf{Temporal graph} represents the model regards spatial graph embedding of time slices as nodes to construct a temporal graph.
-CR-GAT \cite{cr-gat} and GIGN \cite{gign} employ a GNN in the temporal dimension to construct a temporal graph by regarding time slices as nodes.
+\textbf{Temporal graph} represents the model regards spatial graph embeddings of time slices as nodes to construct a temporal graph.
+CR-GAT \cite{cr-gat}, VSGT \cite{liu2024vsgt} and GIGN \cite{gign} employ a GNN in the temporal dimension to construct a temporal graph by regarding time slices as nodes.
 MD-AGCN \cite{md-agcn} couples the spatial graphs of all time slices and then takes the average as a temporal graph.

 \textbf{Temporal encoder} represents that the model combines GNN and temporal encoder to derive the spatial and temporal dependencies of the emotional EEG.
-This derivation process is usually divided into two steps; firstly, the GNN is used to infer the spatial dependency within the time slice and update the spatial graph embedding; then, the graph embedding of all the time slices is concatenated together and fed into a temporal encoder.
-ST-GCLSTM \cite{st-gclstm}, ASTG-LSTM \cite{astg-lstm} and R2G-STNN \cite{r2g-stnn} use LSTM as the temporal encoder.
-Similarly, HetEmotionNet \cite{hetemotionnet} uses GRUs, and EmoGT \cite{emogt} utilizes a transformer encoder.
+This derivation process is usually divided into two steps; firstly, the GNN is used to infer the spatial dependency within the time slices and update the spatial graph embeddings; then, the graph embedding of all the time slices is concatenated together and fed into a temporal encoder.
+ST-GCLSTM \cite{st-gclstm}, ASTG-LSTM \cite{astg-lstm}, R2G-STNN \cite{r2g-stnn} and DTC-GCN \cite{zhou2025eeg} use LSTM as the temporal encoder.
+Similarly, HetEmotionNet \cite{hetemotionnet} uses GRUs, and EmoGT \cite{emogt} and EmT \cite{ding2025emt} utilizes a transformer encoder.